-- a) The carrier is liable for damages sustained in the case of destruction or loss of, damage to, or delay of checked and unchecked baggage, as provided in the following paragraphs: - 1.
-Except as provided below, the liability of the carrier is limited to 1,288 Special Drawing Rights (approximately \$2,350CAD) for each passenger in the case of destruction, loss, damage, or delay of baggage, whether checked or unchecked. - 2.
+- a) The carrier is liable for damages sustained in the case of destruction or loss of, damage to, or delay of checked and unchecked baggage, as provided in the following paragraphs: - Except as provided below, the liability of the carrier is limited to 1,519 Special Drawing Rights (approximately \$2,780 CAD) for each passenger in the case of destruction, loss or damage to baggage, whether checked or unchecked.
 Unless the passenger proves otherwise, unchecked baggage, including personal items, shall be considered to be the property of the passenger in possession of the baggage at the time of embarkation.